VijayadAnalyst/-Hospital-Emergency-Room-Dashboard/README.md

-Here’s a refined version of your project write-up tailored specifically for GitHub.
-It focuses on structure, technical details, and professionalism to make your repository appealing and clear.

 🚑 Transforming Healthcare with Power BI: **Hospital Emergency Room Dashboard**

 Thrilled to share my recent Power BI project: Hospital Emergency Room Dashboard!